avanikumar/Churn-Intelligence-Platform/README.md

 This platform addresses that by combining four signals before recommending any action:

-1. **Churn probability** — from gradient-boosted models trained on engineered customer features
+1. **Churn probability** -from gradient-boosted models trained on engineered customer features
-2. **Explanation** — SHAP values showing which factors are driving each prediction, at both the population and individual customer level
+2. **Explanation** - SHAP values showing which factors are driving each prediction, at both the population and individual customer level
-3. **Customer lifetime value** — so retention effort is prioritized by value, not risk alone
+3. **Customer lifetime value** - so retention effort is prioritized by value, not risk alone
-4. **Treatment effect / uplift** — to separate customers who can actually be influenced by a retention offer from those who can't
+4. **Treatment effect / uplift** - to separate customers who can actually be influenced by a retention offer from those who can't

 The retention strategy layer is grounded in these outputs rather than generating recommendations from an LLM in isolation, which avoids unsupported or hallucinated numbers in the final recommendation.